|Nancy Peter||Stephanie Waller|

 Karen recently completed her Masters degree in Social Policy at the University of Pennsylvania.
-In 2009, she received her B.A. in Political Science from Princeton University as well as two minors in African Studies and Near Eastern Studies, followed by a Masters in Sociology from NDSU.
-Even though she now lives in the City of Brotherly Love, she continues to serve as a member of the Board of Directors and the Executive Committee, and as co-chair of the Programming Committee for the North Dakota Human Rights Coalition.
+In 2009, she received her B.A. in Political Science from Princeton University as well as two minors in African Studies and Near Eastern Studies, followed by a Masters in Sociology from North Dakota State University.
+Even though she now lives in the City of Brotherly Love, she continues to serve as a member of the Board of Directors, Marketing Committee, and the Executive Committee for the North Dakota Human Rights Coalition.

 Karen is absolutely thrilled to be joining the ranks of the OSTRC as the Research Coordinator.

 John Price III is a certified Administrative Support Professional with more than 15 years of experience strengthening the work and efficiency of university-based organizations.
 He graduated from Drexel University with a Bachelor of Science in General Studies, concentrating in Music Industry.
 As Project Coordinator, John oversees several projects which provide resource development and access for more than 400 regional and national OST organizations.
 Prior to his time with the University of Pennsylvania, John supported service-driven public relations on behalf of several departments at Drexel University.